 Construction of the new railway

 But to return to the building of the railway.
-After being granted the franchise in December 1890 by the SF Boards of Supervisors (overriding the mayor’s veto), and incorporating as San Francisco and San Mateo Railway in January 1891, the company got immediately to work laying tracks and putting up overhead electrical wires.
+After being granted the franchise in December 1890 by the San Francisco Board of Supervisors (overriding the mayor’s veto), and incorporating as San Francisco and San Mateo Electric Railway in January 1891, the company got immediately to work laying tracks and putting up overhead electrical wires.

 A glitch occurred in April when the Supervisors threatened to pass an ordinance banning electric wires hung from poles.
 Hartzell had his crew work all night for several days to install the needed infrastructure, thus besting the Board by mere hours (read article).
 Many of these workers had never done this particular job before.
 In San Francisco overhead wires hung from poles are almost ubiquitous now, but this was long before electricity was supplied to buildings and homes, and the sight was completely novel and to some ugly and offensive.